The Hopeless Romantic

 Demonstrations of Hate

-Pathological narcissists may refer to their former love object in vile terms that make it clear his intense disrespect and lack of acknowledgement of her as a human being.
-Common favored names tend to be wh***, sl**, c**, b****.
+Pathological narcissists may refer to their former love object in vile terms that make it clear their intense disrespect and lack of acknowledgement of their partner as a human being.
+For example, some male partners have referred to their female mates with demeaning language, such as wh***, sl**, c**, b****.

 Through such vile language they demonstrate their objectification and hate of their mate.
 However, it is not uncommon for them to return to the very person they spoke poorly of (without supplying an apology or any demonstration of contrition).
 They will behave as though they have done nothing wrong.